weaties/blog/letters-to-mom/2024-03-24-sun-visit---starting-on-the-road-trip.md

 I hope that you are well!
 Catherine and I have started our trip!
 After months (years?) of planning, we are on the way to Texas to see the eclipse!
 This week for me was all about wrapping things up at work so that everything is covered while I am gone and then making sure that I didn't discover anything that would make me fret while I was gone since I'm not going to cancel my trip, and there will be nothing I can do about it.
 But the big rocks are covered.
 There may be some drama in certain corners of what I am involved in, but my being there would not impact any of that.

 This past week was Expedia Week, which is when everyone is encouraged to come to campus.  (it is also the week of the board of directors meeting).
 On Tuesday, there was the WELL (women's education learning and leadership) panel.
 Four board of directors members (all women) were there to speak.
-I was impressed with all of them, especially with Chelsea Clinton and her story.
-It is also notable that in May, after Arianne takes over as CEO, Expedia's CEO, CTO, and CFO will all be women.
+I was impressed with them all, especially Chelsea Clinton and her story.
+It is also notable that after Arianne takes over as CEO in May, Expedia's CEO, CTO, and CFO will all be women.

-On Thursday, Kai flew into town, so instead of the traditional happy hour, we all went over to his house and had dinner.
+On Thursday, Kai flew into town, so instead of the traditional happy hour, we all went to his house and had dinner.
 We kept him up until 8:30 so that he could work on recovering from his jetlag.
 Scott, Martha, Sarah, Jenn, Elizabeth, and Katarina joined us.

-After dinner, John Helde stopped by the house to return the laptop that I loaned him last year to edit his Film Marcies.
-It's nice to have my own laptop, but I didn't even bring my work laptop with me on this trip.  :)
+After dinner, John Helde stopped by the house to return the laptop I loaned him last year to edit his Film Marcies.
+Having my own laptop is nice, and I did _NOT_ bring my work laptop with me on this trip.  :)

-[|Friday night](../trip-reports/2024-03-22-fri-day0-the-night-before-we-leave.md), we had Kai over for dinner and then went to Shoreline Community College to see the Woodland Park Players production of My Fair Lady.
-When we got home from that, I finished loading up the van and putting things away so that in the morning, we could just bounce up and ROLL!
+[Friday night](../trip-reports/2024-03-22-fri-day0-the-night-before-we-leave.md), we had Kai over for dinner and went to Shoreline Community College to see the Woodland Park Players' production of My Fair Lady.
+When we got home from that, I finished loading up the van and putting things away so that in the morning, we could bounce up and ROLL!

 [Yesterday](../trip-reports/2024-03-24-sun-day1---seattle-to-spokane---visit-aunt-glo-and-do-and-uncle-tom.md), we kicked things off with the first leg of the trip to see Aunt Gloria, Aunt Do, and Uncle Tom, and we had wonderful visits with them.

-Today, we are heading towards Boise, Idaho, where we will hang with our Friend Patrick Atkinson, who moved there a couple of years ago.
+Today, we are heading towards Boise, Idaho, where we will hang out with our friend Patrick Atkinson, who moved there a couple of years ago.

 On this trip, I will be writing a daily [trip report](../trip-reports/index.md).
 I recognize that that could be a bit overwhelming for folks, so I will keep writing a weekly mail that links to those different trip reports as I mention them in these missives and keep sending it to this group.
-If anyone is interested in getting mail with the daily trip reports, let me know, and I will include you in those mailings.
+Let me know if anyone is interested in getting mail with the daily trip reports, and I will include you in those mailings.

 Love ya All!